 BearPaw resources include a variety of multimedia so individuals can decide which is best for them.
-This includes print materials, videos, podcasts and workshops.
+This includes print materials, videos, podcasts and webinars.
 These resources are designed specifically for Indigenous people, organizations working with Indigenous populations, educators, students and academics engaged in research with Indigenous communities and the general public.

 All of BearPaw Resources are designed for public use by individuals and in classrooms, workshops, and community programs.
 All resources include public performance rights (PPR).